TianyiShi2001/carpe-diem/README.md

   - If you are not an expert in data analysis, you can gain much information from automatically generated summaries.
   - Recorded information should be easily converted into other formats, such as `ics`, if you want to visualise them in ways you're used to

-## Real-World Example
+## 💡Real-World Example

 Let's consider a simple real-life situation.
 Imagine it's 10:06 now, and you are about to read a textbook.

-You use a digital calendar (iCal or Outlook) to record your tasks.
+🤔This is what you would probably do if you use a digital calendar (iCal or Outlook) to record your tasks.

 - You open the calendar, wait for it to load, and click `add new`.
 - You type in `read textbook` as the title of the event